gammazero/systemtools/README.md

 # systemtools - Python system utility modules

 The systemtools package is a collection of [Python](https://www.python.org/) system utility modules.
-All modules can be used as stand-alone command utilities and as modules imported into other code.
+All modules can be imported into other code and most can also be used as stand-alone command utilities.

 ## Installation